-Crunchy Arugula Beans Salad topped with creamy avocado dressing is a simple yet delicious HEALTHY meal.
-This salad is full of quality dietary fibers, plant-based proteins, and healthy fats.
+Arugula Beans Salad topped with creamy avocado dressing is a simple yet delicious HEALTHY meal.
+This salad is full of gut-healthy dietary fibers, plant-based proteins, and heart-healthy healthy fats.
 It’s the perfect light lunch or easy healthy dinner.

 Arugula is an incredible veggie.
 It’s rich in vitamins A, C, K and folic acid, but also contains a lot of important minerals – calcium, magnesium, iron and potassium.
 Like most green vegetables, arugula is loaded with antioxidants and is known for being an excellent liver cleanser that’s why arugula is used for the spring detox.
 Arugula is sooo HEALTHY… and so handy.
 You can grow arugula around your house, you know!?
 Even on your kitchen window.
 I had no luck in growing my own arugula… the same story as with basil.
 I’m just not good at “that” planting and growing stuff … although I love plants and gardening.

 I remember, as a kid, how I used to spend my spring school breaks at my grandma’s old house in Zagorje (a part of Croatian northwest County).
 We loved to go for a walk around the countryside and scooped wild arugula that was growing around on this beautiful green fields.
 Now I can’t wait for first fresh picked arugula to appear on the local farmers market.
 It always reminds me of my lovely Zagorje.